niko17x/todo/NOTES.md

 - [check] Adding custom lists.
 - [check] Deal with how tasks will be stored and displayed for default lists.
 - [check] Optimize read/write firestore operations.
+- [check] Handling Urgent list.

-- ## Problem #1: Clicking on an incomplete task in the Today list causes that same task to be duplicated in the Completed list.
+- # Problem #1: Clicking on an incomplete task in the Today list causes that same task to be duplicated in the Completed list.

   - If user clicks on a task, the task becomes either complete or incomplete by invoking `updateTodoTasksState()` function.
   - `updateTodoTasksState()` toggles the task.complete field to either true or false.
 The first click on any task will toggle task.complete to true by default.